Webinar

 Overview:

-Carl brings a systems-level mindset to early-stage investing, shaped by two decades of experience across public equities, M&A, and venture capital.
-He focuses on foundational technologies that rewire how the real world operates—betting on enduring platforms in climate, infrastructure, space, and enterprise systems.
+Carl brings a systems-level mindset to venture investing, shaped by two decades of experience across public equities, M&A, and technology.
+He focuses on foundational technologies that rewire how the real world operates—betting on enduring platforms across deep tech sectors such as climate, energy, infrastructure, space, and AI.
 His work is rooted in a belief that innovation at the intersection of the physical and digital worlds is key to building a more equitable and sustainable future.

 Funds actively worked on: